Great Pacific Coast Parks for Beach Walks

 This truly amazing park consists of a series of beautiful beaches separated by rocky bluffs and headlands, stretching 17 gorgeous miles along Highway 1 from Bodega Head to slightly north of Jenner.
 Along the way are more than a dozen access points that allow you to park and make your way onto a beach.
 Among them:

 - Shell Beach, a good stop for beachcombing and tidepools.

 - Goat Rock, near a haul-out spot for fun-to-watch seals.

 - North and South Salmon Creek Beaches, a great surfer hangout.

 - Bodega Head offers beautiful coastal bluff hiking.
 It's also home to many beaches for oceanside strolls or settling in with a picnic, and is a noted destination for whale watching.

 The Sea Ranch, which extends for 10 miles along a beautiful strip of the county's far northern coast, is known for panoramic views of sea, sky, rocky ocean outcrops, and migrating whales.
-Although Sea Ranch is a privately-owned community, the public can use trailheads on its property (access points are located along the Pacific Coast Highway).
+Although The Sea Ranch is a privately-owned community, the public can use trailheads on its property (access points are located along the Pacific Coast Highway).